reahl/reahl/reahl-doc/doc/tutorial/parameterised.rst

 Bookmarks to parameterised Views
 --------------------------------

-In any Reahl application there are two ways to get to a View:
+In any Reahl application there are two ways to get to a |UrlBoundView|:

 - click on an |A| created from a |Bookmark|
-- automatically because of transition.
+- the application automatically switches to the |UrlBoundView| because of a transition.

 Our 'tutorial.parameterised1' example creates an |A| next to each listed address: